asantos00/website/content/blog/yes-tdd-does-apply-to-your-usecase.md

 })
 ```

-To have this test running, we also need to declare and export the `getWines` method on our `api.ts` file otherwise the code will not compile due to the export not being defined.
+To have this test running, we also need to declare and export a `getWines` dummy method on our `api.ts` file otherwise the code will not compile due to the export not being defined.

 ```js
 // services/api.ts